 Mass schedule

-Below is the weekly mass schedule of San Joaquin Church in San Joaquin, Iloilo from September 30, 2024 to October 6, 2024.
+Below is the weekly mass schedule of San Joaquin Church in San Joaquin, Iloilo from November 18, 2024 to November 24, 2024.
 Please reach out to the church for an updated schedule.
 Additionally, you may also want to view mass schedules of churches in San Joaquin.

 Monday